Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - Use the career-services team at your nursing school.
 They can usually help you with job-search strategies, resume cleanup, and interviews.
 For instance, the career-services team at Unitek offers mock interviews to better assist graduates.
 Also, don’t forget to network and make connections in your program—they might be able to help you in your job search, too.

 Aspiring LVNs spend less time in school than RNs.
 Registered Nurses and doctors spend years in school before practicing in the real world.
 Many LVN programs can be completed in just one year, allowing them to start their dream career as quickly as possible.
 If you’d like to become a nurse without spending years in school, Vocational Nursing might be the ideal choice!

 This profession has a sunny job outlook for the foreseeable future.
-As we know, nurses are essential members of the healthcare team, and their job opportunities are only expected to increase in the coming years.
-Employment of LVNs is projected to grow 9 percent by 2030.
+As we know, nurses are essential healthcare team members, and their job opportunities are only expected to increase in the coming years.
+Employment of LVNs is projected to grow 6 percent by 2031.
 This growth will likely afford them a certain degree of stability and job security.

 One of the most rewarding aspects of a nursing career is the amount of time that nurses enjoy working directly with patients.
 Some physicians might feel that, because of their workload, they are unable to spend as much time as they’d like interacting with their patients.